dejan2609/harshadranganathan.github.io/_posts/2022-07-09-access-rds-private-subnet-local-session-manager.md

 ---
 layout: post
-title:  "Access AWS RDS DB in a Private Subnet (Local/Laptop)"
+title:  "Access AWS RDS DB in a Private Subnet - Session Manager (Local/Laptop)"
-date:   2022-07-09
+date:   2023-06-26
 excerpt: "Steps to Access RDS DB running in a private subnet from your local/laptop"
 tag:
 - rds